DFE-Digital/pageobjects-testing-infrastructure/README.md

 4) Use [library provided Components](#components-available-to-use) in your pages with `ComponentFactory<TComponent>`

 5) Access pages [in your tests](#use-pages-in-your-tests) with `IPageObjectFactory`

+6) For further help see [docs](./docs/pageobjects-usecases.md) or reach out on dfe-slack  `public-pageobjects-testing-library`

 ## Choosing and configuring a library to query for you